NormRaden/urlQueryStringDecode/README.md

 Only one -i/--input or -s/--string option is supported for each invocation of urlQueryStringDecode.

+Additionally, there is an optional -p/--prefix option that reads a prefix to prepend before fields from the next command line argument.
+This option should proceed the -i/--input or -s/--string option.

 In a http server Bash script:

 ```